cloudera/impyla/README.md

 work on (or file one if you have discovered a new issue!).
 If no-one is working on it, assign it to yourself only if you intend to work on it shortly.

-It’s a good idea to discuss your intended approach on the issue.
-You are much more likely to have your patch reviewed and committed if you’ve already got buy-in from the impyla community before you start.
+It's a good idea to discuss your intended approach on the issue.
+You are much more likely to have your patch reviewed and committed if you've already got buy-in from the impyla community before you start.

 ## Fix